 Utz® Quality Foods - Dutch Country Roads

 The Utz® story began in 1921 in a home kitchen, producing about 50 pounds of chips an hour for local grocers and markets.
-Today, Utz® is the largest independent, privately held snack brand in the United States, producing more than one million pounds of potato chips a week.
+Today, Utz® is the largest independent, privately held snack brand in the United States, producing more than 3.3 million pounds of snacks per week.
 Utz® also produces cheese curls, kettle chips and pretzels.
 See and smell the creation of Utz® potato chips during a free self-guided tour and even get a free sample.

 BWP Bats®, LLC - Pennsylvania Wilds

-Each week, BWP Bats® constructs around 1,500 completely hand-made baseball bats from northwestern Pennsylvania red oak and maple trees.
-On the free factory tour, visitors can see how BWP Bats®, known as the hardest and most durable wooden bats in the Major League, are produced − from a rough forest log to a finely crafted baseball bat.
+Each week, BWP Bats® constructs around 2,000 completely hand-made baseball bats from northwestern Pennsylvania red oak and maple trees.
+On the free factory tour, visitors can see how BWP Bats®, known as the hardest and most durable wooden bats in the Major League, abides by a rigid 14-step quality control process − from a rough forest log to a finely crafted baseball bat.

 Daffin’s Candies - Pennsylvania’s Great Lakes Region